 Environmental Sciences majors study environmental problems from a scientific perspective, focusing on issues arising from the impact of human activities on natural systems.

-Forestry & Natural Resources focuses on the conservation and restoration of the earth’s natural resources through hands-on study of the ecology, stewardship, and management of forest, woodland, and grassland ecosystems.
+Ecosystems Management & Forestry focuses on the conservation and restoration of the earth’s natural resources through hands-on study of the ecology, stewardship, and management of forest, woodland, and grassland ecosystems.

 Genetics & Plant Biology emphasizes the study of plants from the genetic level to the entire organism.
 From oxygen, to food, to shelter, to energy, to shade, plants provide us with virtually everything we need to survive and to thrive.